Today’s Palm Springs Alexander Homes Prices

 The Racquet Club Road estates area of Palm Springs is the neighborhood in Palm Springs where the largest numbers of Alexander homes were constructed in the years of 1959 and 1960.
 These homes were all built on generous sized lots of one quarter acre or 10,000 square feet and were uniform in size with 1,225 square feet of living space.

-The Racquet Club Estates Alexander homes are also are the most affordable of the Alexander homes and many of them are used as weekend vacation homes.
 There are more than 300 Alexander homes located in the Racquet Club Estates section of Palm Springs, considered north Palm Springs area, north of Vista Chino and East of Indian Canyon Drive.

 Many of the homes are located on and north of Racquet Club Road, thus the name “Racquet Club Road estates” for this neighborhood of Palm Springs Alexander homes for sale and for rent.

-Many Alexander homes located in the Racquet Club area are fixers and are available for sale priced between the high $300,000 range, with most of the homes selling in the $500,000 to $700,000 price range, depending upon the condition and location of the property.
+Many Alexander homes located in the Racquet Club area are fixers and are available for sale priced between the high $300,000 range, with most of the homes selling in the $1,000,000 to $1.500,000 price range, depending upon the condition and location of the property.

 VISTA LAS PALMAS NEAR DOWNTOWN 1957